Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

 ### **Structure Breakdown:**

-Each function in `dashboard_Module_Functions` is represented by an object with the following structure:
+Each function in `DASHBOARD_MODULE_FUNCTIONS` is represented by an object with the following structure:

 ```json
 {